Close

 Welcome to From Insults to Respect.

-Whenever such incidences occur, we hear people connecting the horrendous murderous acts to people who have been classified as having a mental illness.
-For example, at one point, Paul Ryan, the former speaker of the House, announced, “People with mental illness are getting guns and committing these mass shootings.”
+Whenever we learn of a mass shootings, we hear people unfairly connecting the horrendous murderous acts to people who have been classified as having a mental illness.
+For example, at one point immediately after one such tragic event, Paul Ryan, the former speaker of the House, announced, “People with mental illness are getting guns and committing these mass shootings.”
 Such statements connect in the minds of the public the notion that people who have been labelled mentally ill are dangerous, thereby promoting the stigmatizing of a group of people, the vast majority of whom are no more violent than average citizens.

 ?